piotrmiskiewicz/kyma-environment-broker/docs/user/01-10-architecture.md

 3. Provisioner creates a new cluster.

-4. KEB creates GardenerCluster resource
+4. KEB creates GardenerCluster resource.

 5. Infrastructure Manager creates and maintains a Secret containing a kubeconfig.